 The 7th International Festival of Contemporary Dance ran from 26 May to 12 June 2010 and brought to Venice the most innovative works of choreographers working with the language of dance that relates to our contemporary experience on a formal, emotive and physical level.

-Capturing Emotions is the title the director, Ismael Ivo, chose for this Festival, because dance, he writes, “is a workshop of human emotions and shared visions”.
+, chose for this Festival, because dance, he writes, “is a workshop of human emotions and shared visions”.

 The Festival, organised in collaboration with the Fondazione Teatro La Fenice and with the support of the Veneto Region, focused above all on two geographic and cultural macro-areas: Quebec/Canada on the one side, and Australia/New Zealand on the other, placing consolidated names such as those of Marie Chouinard and the Grands Ballets Canadiens de Montréal alongside young names – from Europe – that include the young and dynamic companies of the Kidd Pivot and Chunky Move.